 WE sat down with Rae Snape, Headteacher of The Spinney Primary School and longstanding friend of WE, to find out about their approach to connecting to the wider ecosystem for the benefit of their whole community.

 A group of school leaders visited XP School as part of the Stand Out Schools Initiative.
-Below is a range of their reflections and comments on XP’s stand out features, why they think it works, and their suggested next steps.
+Discover their reflections on XP’s stand out features, why they think it works, and their suggested next steps.

 Ansford Academy is a small rural secondary in Somerset.
 WE interviewed their principal to find out how they are building student independence with coaching and a culture of belief in every student.

 Harmans Water primary school have transformed outcomes and deepened learner engagement through a project-based learning approach.
 Read how they've done it - and watch an interview with the Headteacher.

 Find out how Golborne High School is using innovative curriculum approaches to provide the right diet for each child; balancing academic and vocational to meet the needs of students in the local context.

 Find out how teacher collaboration and personalized development for all teachers has been instrumental in improving outcomes at a large primary serving a diverse community in Waltham Forest.